Links, Nestings and Relations

 #![allow(unused)] fn main() { use surreal_orm::{Serialize, Deserialize, SurrealSimpleId, Node, Edge, Relate}; #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "alien")] pub struct Alien { pub id: SurrealSimpleId<Self>, #[orm(relate(model = "AlienVisitsPlanet", connection = "->visits->planet"))] #[serde(skip_serializing, default)] pub planets_to_visit: Relate<Planet>, } #[derive(Node, Serialize, Deserialize, Debug, Clone, Default)] #[serde(rename_all = "camelCase")] #[orm(table = "planet")] pub struct Planet { pub id: SurrealSimpleId<Self>, pub population: u64, } // Visits #[derive(Edge, Serialize, Deserialize, Debug, Clone, Default)] #[serde(rename_all = "camelCase")] #[orm(table = "visits")] pub struct Visits<In: Node, Out: Node> { pub id: SurrealSimpleId<Self>, #[serde(rename = "in")] pub in_: LinkOne<In>, pub out: LinkOne<Out>, pub time_visited: Duration, } // Connects Alien to Planet via Visits pub type AlienVisitsPlanet = Visits<Alien, Planet>; }

-This attribute specifies that an Alien
+This attribute specifies that an Alien has a read-only relationship with

-through the AlienVisitsPlanet
+Planet through the AlienVisitsPlanet model.
+The connection attribute

 describes the relationship path between the Nodes.
 The relationship is read-only

-attribute is used to prevent it from being
+because the serde(skip_serializing) attribute is used to prevent it from being

 serialized.